Keeping Your Kids Safe When Driving

 - Always check the Back Seat

 At the end of the day, you’re driving your kids to school or practice, or maybe to the store or to be dropped off at their friend’s homes.
 The last thing you want to do is be worried about them getting into a dangerous situation.
 It’s a great feeling to drive a family car that will keep them safe.
 Cars have a lot of features that have been designed to keep you and your family safe on the road.
+You may want to keep some first aid kit boxes under your backseat or in your trunk, so you can be prepared for anything when you are on the road.

 - Don’t Leave Your Children Unattended